 Factory expansion and increased production kept pace with the rapid growth in sales.
-From the very beginning we had stressed ‘Quality’ in our manufacture.
+From the very beginning we had stressed ‘Quality’ in our manufacturing.
 We were determined to build a machine that would not only be ‘fool proof’ from an operating standpoint but would stand up and render service over a period of years under the hardest usage.

 A Research and Engineering Department was established early in our history to further the mechanical development of our machine.
-In this department as in all other departments of our manufacturing organization ‘Thoroughness’ was the watchword.
+In this department, as in all other departments of our manufacturing organization, ‘Thoroughness’ was the watchword.

 How well we succeeded in building a ‘Quality’ product is attested by the great number of machines built during the early days of our history which are still giving their owners exemplary service.
-We have never faltered in our strict adherence to that ideal, for every Monroe model put on the market since then has been a long step forward both in mechanical design and operation until today there is not a machine on the market that is better built.
+We have never faltered in our strict adherence to that ideal, for every Monroe model put on the market since then has been a long step forward both in mechanical design and operation.
+Until today, there is not a machine on the market that is better built.

-Some of the country's foremost mechanical engineers, as well as other leading business executives, have visited our plant and have expressed amazement over the exacting requirements that enter into each detail of Monroe manufacture.
+Some of the country's foremost mechanical engineers, as well as other leading business executives, have visited our plant and have expressed amazement over the exacting requirements that enter into each detail of Monroe manufacturing.

 After all, the most convincing argument in support of our claims to a Quality Product, is found in the constant growth of our sales, in which each year has exceeded the previous one by a generous but healthy margin and in the increasing number of users who are standardizing on Monroe machines for all their figure work.

-In 1917, and again in 1920, new buildings were erected and the most modern machinery installed, which expansion program permitted us to take advantage of the world-wide demand for our machine.
+In 1917, and again in 1920, new buildings were erected and the most modern machinery installed.
+This expansion program permitted us to take advantage of the world-wide demand for our machine.
 However, within five years our manufacturing facilities were found to be wholly inadequate.
 Accordingly in 1925, we acquired considerable new property, installed new machinery and mapped out an expansion plan which will enable us to keep our sales and production curves on an even basis for years to come.

 This growth from a humble beginning to world-wide proportions has been due to an honest, liberal policy toward our customers, a quality product, faithful and efficient service, and strict adherence to an ideal.